computationalmodelling/nbval/README.md

-## py.test plugin for iPython notebooks
+# Py.test plugin for iPython notebooks

 This code idea is a modification of the plugin that extends the functionality of the `py.test` testing system for ipython notebooks